hans-lincoln/engineer-take-home-assignment/README.md

 - Donor Address
 - Donation Amount*

 Fields marked with an asterisk (**\***) are required fields, and are guaranteed to be included in each row.
-Rows with blank column data should be treated as **Anonymous** donors.
+Rows with blank column data should be treated as **Anonymous** donations.

-The client has requested a way to manage/visualize their donor information.
+The client has requested a way to manage/visualize their donation information.
 They want to build a simple web dashboard to:

-- View all donor records
+- View all donation records
-- Filter out **Anonymous** donors
+- Filter out **Anonymous** donations
+- View total donation amount
-- Upload any new donor CSV to add new records
+- Upload any new donation CSV to add new records

 Additionally, the client wants to be alerted on every successfuly CSV upload with a summary that includes the following information:

 - Total number of records uploaded
-- Total value of donations
+- Total value of newly uploaded donations
-- Percentage of **Anonymous** donors
+- Percentage of **Anonymous** donations

 ### Deliverables